FAQ

 Yes.
 Any work on a card, cleaning, edge correction, indent or crease repair, is technically alteration.
 We are upfront about that.
 We also offer a play-it-safe minimal-intervention option that limits work to the lightest treatments and tends to yield smaller grade gains.
 Converting a PSA 4 into a 10 is not possible without alteration, and throughout the process we prioritise preserving the card's original integrity.

-Do you recolor or paint cards?
+Do you recolour or paint cards?

 No. Adding pigment to a card destroys grade-ability and conservation integrity.
 We are conservators, not painters.